allgreed/kasprowicz.pro/content/posts/computer-aided.md

 - the inbuilt velcro works just fine for various scenarios (mounting on the botom of a Zoom H5 attached to my belt, directly camera in various configurations, etc.)
 - why so many moving pieces?
 - why use a tool for something that can be operated successfully by hand?
-- like seriously, what's wrong with velcro to justify a 2-piece modular system?
+- like seriously, what's **so** wrong with velcro to justify a 2-piece modular system?
 - all of that adds to the price and can fail when you least expect it

 There was one thought going through my head, the most important words a man can say: